edsu/shiftedstorage-ui/README.md

 using this Docker image directly you will likely want to be using the docker compose configuration that shiftedstorage creates for you.

-Typically you will need to ensure that the `CLUSTER_REST_URL` environment is set to the IP address and port where the IPFS Cluster API is running.
-This is something that shiftedstorage will do for you when starting up services.
+Typically you would need to ensure that the `CLUSTER_REST_URL` and `IPFS_REST_URL` environment variables are set.
+However this is something that shiftedstorage will do for you when starting up services.

 ## Publish